paulkernfeld/wasm-math-experiment/README.md

 This contains some experiments on what browser-first WebAssembly data frames might look like.
 See [`www/index.js`](www/index.js) for sample usage.
-The current goal is to load a simple data set and visualize some aspect of it.

 This project is built with [`wasm-pack`](https://rustwasm.github.io/docs/wasm-pack/).

+- Current goal: visualize a data set
+- Current subgoal: load a CSV file
+- Current subsubgoal: implement String series

 # TODO